LandonFackrell/startup/README.md

 # Things learned from Simon javascript
 Looking at the example was super helpful for seeing real examples on storing data, modifying the DOM, and processing operations in javascript!
 I thought the code was really well done and I am looking forward to writing more of my own JS!

+# Things I learned form the Simon Service HW
+This was extremely useful!!
+Looking through the code it was really nice to see how they configured everything and setup express.
+Looking at the different api calls and how they had express load all of the regular files using the static function was interesting and I did some digging into that.
+I also am glad I dug into the other js files to see how they used the defined apis by using the fetch function call.
+Super useful and I am excited to keep learning!